-I help professionals who have been thrown off track in their career and life by an unexpected hardship like the loss of a loved one, a medical diagnosis or having a difficult boss to find their inner power and direction again through individual or group coaching.
+I help professionals who have been thrown off track in their career and life by hardship like the loss of a loved one, a medical diagnosis, or having a difficult boss to find their inner power, direction and balance again through individual or group coaching.

 I also help organizations retain top talent through developing leaders who create engaged and productive teams.

 I speak and train in companies and non-profit on topics ranging from effective communications to reframing failure to how to retain top talent.
 I often create custom trainings for companies.

 i use coaching to support executives and professionals who’ve been thrown off track by a hardship to find their inner power, direction an balance again.